steven-hayward/DynDom1D_Python/paper.md

 9. If the ratio test is passed for all, determine screw axes.
 10. Determine interdomain bending regions.
 11. Assign mechanical hinges and percentage "closure".
-12. Output results including PDB files for display with PyMol using a Pymol script file (.pml file).
+12. Output results including PDB files for display with PyMol [@pymol] using a Pymol script file (.pml file).

 Further details on the basic methodology can be found in the original DynDom publications[@Hayward:1998;@Lee:2002].
 This new open source release include improvements made in the development of DynDom3D and DynDom6D.
 Basic functions such as parsing PDB files and superposition are performed using GEMMI [@Wojdyr:2022] and clustering of rotation vectors uses scikit-learn's [@pedregosa2011scikit:2011] kmeans clustering method.
 DynDom1D is the only tool that is able to assign interdomain bending regions.
 An important feature is its ability to assign "mechanical hinges".
 These are defined as interdomain bending regions (more commonly, but more loosely referred to as "hinge-bending" regions) that are close to (within 5.5 A) the interdomain screw axis [@Hayward:1999] (more commonly, but more loosely referred to as the "hinge-axis").
 In order to properly control a domain movement, two or more mechanical hinges are separated in space determining the direction and location of the screw axis.
 Often such arrangements create a "closure" motion whereby the interdomain cleft narrows or widens depending of the direction of rotation.
 DynDom1D_Python assigns mechanical hinges, and the percentage closure motion (0% closure means a pure (100%) twisting motion) and also gives a point on the screw axis and its direction in terms of a unit vector.